CJohnDesign/memeanon/README.md

 If you encounter issues:

-1. Verify your API key is correct
+1. Verify your API keys are correct
 2. Check your internet connection
 3. The DexTools API might have changed - inspect network requests on the DexTools website to understand the current API structure
 4. The script tries multiple possible endpoints and chain IDs for Solana, as the exact values may change